sjp38/hackermail/README.md

     $ ./hkml init --manifest ./manifests/lore.js
     $ ./hkml list damon --fetch

+Show the list again

+    $ ./hkml list

 Show the list again, with the content of the 5th mail on the list open:

     $ ./hkml list --open 5

+Open the fifth mail only, without the list

+    $ ./hkml open 5

 Send a reply to the 5th mail: